Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop/README.md

 npm install
 ```

-Open **encode-single-movie-plot.js** to see how to encode a sungle movie plot using TensorFlow library and its sentence encoder model.
+Open **encode-single-movie-plot.js** to see how to encode a single movie plot using TensorFlow library and its sentence encoder model.

 Run to see the result: